 Patrick Gavin Tadina served in the Army for 30 years.
-He spent a full five of those years fighting in Vietnam.
+He spent a full five of those years fighting as a Ranger in Vietnam.
 If that wasn’t unique enough, Tadina, who would retire as a command sergeant major, would often do it dressed as the enemy.

 Tadina was a trim 5’5” native Hawaiian, a look that would allow him to conduct and lead long range reconnaissance patrols deep into Vietnam’s central highlands.
 He would sometimes join an enemy patrol dressed in their distinct black pajamas, sandals, and carrying an AK-47.

 Patrick Tadina joined the Army in 1962.
 By 1965, he was in Vietnam with the famed 173rd Airborne Brigade Long Range Reconnaissance Patrol.
 He also served in the 74th Infantry Detachment Long Range Patrol and Company N (Ranger), 75th Infantry.
 He was in the country for a full five years, until 1970.